 How you approach launching embedded banking will drastically impact the kinds of products you can offer your customers, your time to market, and the amount of resources you need to invest.

-If you decide to work directly with a bank partner, it could take as long as 2 years and 2 million dollars; you should also plan on hiring a large dedicated banking team.
-By contrast, if you decide to work with a banking-as-a-service platform, you could launch in a matter of months, for about $100K, without hiring a large team.
+If you decide to work directly with a bank partner, it could take as long as 2 years; you should also plan on hiring a large dedicated banking team.
+By contrast, if you decide to work with a banking as a service platform, you could launch in a matter of months, without hiring a large team.

 If you decide to work directly with a bank, you’ll need to address the following areas:

-If you decide to work directly with a bank partner, launching your embedded financial products could take 2 years and $2 million.
+If you decide to work directly with a bank partner, launching your embedded financial products could take 2 years.

 Technology.
 In many cases, partnering with a bank requires building a lot of back-end banking technology yourself.
 That can include (but is not limited to) maintaining ledgers, issuing cards, handling disputes, connecting to payment networks, calculating interest, generating statements, building a frontend, and maintaining an information security stack to keep your customers’ data safe.
 Building these things can take up to 18 months.
 Errors can cost your company millions.